ansys/pyensight/doc/source/calc_functions.rst

     :widths:  30 70

     * - part to map from
-      - Part number of the 2D part.
-This 2D part is usually data from an infrared camera.
+      - part number of the 2D part (This 2D part is usually data from an infrared camera.)
     * - scalar
       - scalar variable
     * - viewport number
-      - The viewport number showing parts the variable is being computed on, from the same camera view as part to map from
+      - Viewport number showing parts that the variable is being computed on, from the same camera view as the part to map from
     * - Undefined value limit
-      - Values on the 2D part that are under this value are considered Undefined
+      - Values on the 2D part that are under this value are considered undefined